FINAL REPORT: 30games-30nights

 Best location for an arena: Nashville, right in the heart of downtown, in “The District” area.
 And Columbus for their “Arena District” too!

-Most enjoyable hockey game: The Senators-Capitals game in Ottawa on April 4th.
+Most enjoyable hockey game during my 30games-30nights trip: The Senators-Capitals game in Ottawa on April 4th.
 Both teams needed the points for playoff position, and Ottawa jumped out to an early 3-0 lead.
 Washington tied up the game in the third period, and Kyle Turris scored a beauty for the Senators to win the game in overtime!
 Great game!

 Lowest priced beer: $8 at First Niagara Center (Buffalo).